Definitive Guide · TheCodeForge

 Global Variables

-Global variables are key-value pairs stored in the AutoSys database that any job on any machine can read or write at runtime.
-They are the primary mechanism for passing data between jobs in a pipeline — file names, run dates, record counts, flags — without hardcoding values into scripts.
+Global variables are key-value pairs stored in the AutoSys database, readable and writable by any job on any machine at runtime.
+They're how you pass data between jobs in a pipeline — the run date, an input file path, a record count — without hardcoding values or relying on temp files on a shared filesystem.

 Plain English